-The Secretary of the School of Clinical Medicine has responsibility for all Information Governance protocols and communication within the School and for ensuring that they are managed responsibly.
+The Secretary of the School of Clinical Medicine has responsibility for all Information Governance protocols, for communication of such policies within the School and for ensuring that they are managed responsibly.

-Investigators and departmental data managers are responsible for ensuring that the policy and its supporting standards and guidelines are built into local processes, and provide evidence of compliance when requested by either the Research Governance Officer or their authorised representative, as part of an audit that there is ongoing compliance.
+Investigators and departmental data managers are responsible for ensuring that the Policy and its supporting standards and guidelines are built into local processes, and provide evidence of compliance when requested by either the Research Governance Officer or their authorised representative, as part of any audit..